 Unless you’re going to a wellness retreat or want to be in complete isolation, then the most convenient place to stay would be in central Ubud.
 It’s a relatively small town so it shouldn’t matter as much where you stay.
 We’ve stayed in two hotels in different areas so far and haven’t had any problems getting around on foot.

-This was where we stayed on our most recent trip to Ubud.
+We stayed at Peacock Inn on our most recent trip to Ubud.
 Peacock Inn is a lovely 3-star hotel towards the north side of town, near Ubud Market, Ubud Palace, and Saraswati Temple.

-This was where we stayed on our first trip to Ubud.
+We stayed at Ubud Bungalows on our first trip to Ubud.
 From their stellar reviews and 9.2 rating on Booking.com, it looks like they’ve maintained the quality of the place which is nice to see because this really is a lovely hotel.

 1. Visit Saraswati Temple and Ubud Palace